 Oxford’s particle physics experimental group is one of the largest in the world; it includes 28 academics and almost 50 research and technical staff and we support more than 80 postgraduate research students.
 Our doctoral students have the opportunity to join world-class experimental physics research: our research portfolio includes ATLAS and LHCb at the Large Hadron Collider at CERN; the DUNE long-baseline neutrino experiment, Minerva, and MAGIS-100 and the LZ dark matter direct detection experiment in the USA; T2K, Super-K and Hyper-K in Japan; the Mu3e experiments at PSI; the BES-III experiment in China; the Rubin-LSST programme in Chile, and the AION experiment in Oxford.
 We play a leading role in exploiting existing facilities, and we have critical roles in the design and development of future experiments.
 We have superb in-house research facilities, and we host the John Adams Institute for accelerator physics research.

 We run an open day for prospective graduate students in December – whether in-person or online – for entry the following year.
 It is an opportunity to meet supervisors as well as some of our postdocs and current graduate students.
-We will confirm the date and registration details nearer the time.
+We are holding a virtual Open Day for prospective DPhil (PhD) applicants on Tuesday 7 December 2021 from 1:00pm (UK time) via Zoom.

 How to apply